wsaihopfsg/vos-scripting-how-to/intro/Basic/GPIO/GPIO.rst

       .. note::
         ``Normalize`` & ``Equalize`` perform similar functions of extending the pixel intensities to the full range of 0-255.
 However they are not the same.
 Please refer to the VOS manual and online resources to learn more about the differences between these 2 preprocessors.

+        ``Normalize`` : Adjust the pixel intensities to cover the full range from 0 to 255.
+Remove Min% and Max% intensity pixels before adjusting.

+        ``Equalize`` : broadens image intensity to span the entire range from 0 to 255.
+The darkest pixels in the area will be set to 0; the brightest pixels in the area will be set to 255.
+Other pixels are set based on a statistical normalization of the intensity histogram.

 Code Walk-Through
 -----------------